jwworth/secret_santa/README.md

 # Secret Santa

 This is Secret Santa, a Secret Santa engine written in Ruby.
+It's faster than names in a hat; you can't draw yourself; two people can't draw each other.

 ### Installation & Usage